sandeep-tukaram/algods/instruction_design/recursion.md

 This is the divide pattern in action!
 Instead of taking one bite, you're cutting the problem in half each time and then combining solutions.
 It's super efficient because you can work on both halves independently and then merge them together.
 This is exactly how mergesort works - divide into smaller sorted arrays, then combine them back up.
 The key insight is that merging two sorted lists is much easier than sorting from scratch!

-When to use it:
-- When your problem can be split into equal-sized subproblems
-- When combining solutions is relatively straightforward

 ### Partition
 Looking up a name in a phone book is a perfect example of partition:
 - Pick a page in the middle as your pivot point